 - The Housing Coordinator will coordinate the Lead Risk Assessment (if required) and Rehabilitation Specialist inspection.
-If septic repair or structural issues need to be addressed, an engineering firm will make inspection and draw up plans. - Environmental Review to be completed by the Housing Coordinator to ensure that the work performed on the property will have no detrimental effect on the environment or its historical significance. - Based on inspection, a scope of work (Work Write Up) is completed with an estimate of total cost. - The Work Write-Up is approved by the property owner and a proposal package is completed. - The Town's Housing Coordinator will seek 3 proposal quotes from a pre-qualified list of licensed and insured contractors, which may require a property walk-through with the contractors prior to bidding.
+If septic repair or structural issues need to be addressed, an engineering firm will make inspection and draw up plans. - Environmental Review to be completed by the Housing Coordinator to ensure that the work performed on the property will have no detrimental effect on the environment or its historical significance. - Based on inspection, a scope of work (Work Write Up) is completed with an estimate of total cost. - The Town's Housing Coordinator will seek 3 proposal quotes from a pre-qualified list of licensed and insured contractors, which may require a property walk-through with the contractors prior to bidding.
 The property owner may choose to have another contractor bid, as long as they are licensed and insured. - The lowest responsible, qualified quote is accepted.
 If the property owner prefers another higher priced contractor, then they will be responsible to pay the difference directly to the contractor.